simoneconigliaro/android-inventory/README.md

 # Android Inventory Manager App
-Inventory manager app made using Room, ViewModel, LiveData, RecyclerView (VMMV).
+Inventory manager app made using Room, ViewModel, LiveData, MVVM, RecyclerView.
 ## Description
 - The app keeps track of your inventory.
 It allows you to add, edit a product and delete one or the whole list of products.
 - You can also sell a product or order more if need it.